sporcina/dynamodb-connector/README.md

 The tests will create a new table titled "DynamoDbConnectorTestTable_toDelete", exercise it with documents, and then delete it.
 Creating a new DynamoDB table takes time, so to save some, the test that deletes the table is disabled using
 @Ignore.
-Ultimately, the proper way to execute these tests would be to include the creation and deletion of the table in each test to make them independent of each other.
+Additionally, JUnit does not guarantee the order of the tests.
+So the table deletion could occur before the other tests execute.
+Ultimately, the proper way to execute these tests would be to include the creation and deletion of the table within each test to make them independent of each other.
 There are other solutions like using @Before/@After or
-@FixMethodOrder annotations.
-These solutions are generally discouraged since they introduce inter-test dependencies that is an additional complexity to the code to manage over time.
+@FixMethodOrder annotations to fix the order of the tests.
+These solutions are generally discouraged since they introduce inter-test dependencies that adds complexity to the code.
+For small projects this would likely not be an issue.
+For larger projects, it could become a development tax over time.

 Important Files